 Colorado Springs, Colorado is one of the greatest cities on Earth.
 Seriously, it's amazing.
+I absolutely love living here.
 It was recently ranked as the 5th Best Place to Live in the United States by US News and World Report.
 For this reason, many people are relocating here.

 The Great Outdoors